E. D. Hirsch: Criticism of school systems

-In his 1996 book The Schools We Need and Why We Don't Have Them, Hirsch was highly critical of the American education system, which he described as a "Thoughtworld" hostile to research-based findings and dissenting ideas.
+In his 1996 book The Schools We Need and Why We Don't Have Them, Hirsch was extremely critical of the American education system, which he described as a "Thoughtworld" hostile to research-based findings and dissenting ideas.

-Throughout his career, Hirsch denounced the influence of 19th century romanticism on American culture in general, and on progressive educational ideas in particular.
-He said that romanticism, and writers and artists who espoused the romantic world-view—such as Jean-Jacques Rousseau, William Blake, William Wordsworth, Friedrich Wilhelm Joseph Schelling, and Samuel Taylor Coleridge—"elevated all that is natural and disparaged all that is artificial".
-Hirsch sees the romanticism-inspired progressivists as being in opposition to the intellectuals—the classicist, the modernist, the pragmatist, and the scientist.
+Throughout his career, Hirsch denounced the influence of 19th-century romanticism on American culture in general, and on progressive educational ideas in particular.
+He said that romanticism, and writers and artists who espoused the romantic worldview—such as Jean-Jacques Rousseau, William Blake, William Wordsworth, Friedrich Wilhelm Joseph Schelling, and Samuel Taylor Coleridge—"elevated all that is natural and disparaged all that is artificial".
+Hirsch sees the romanticism-inspired progressivists as in opposition to the intellectuals—the classicist, the modernist, the pragmatist, and the scientist.

-In The Schools We Need Hirsch said that, "Higher-level skills critically depend upon the automatic mastery of repeated lower-level activities."
+In The Schools We Need, Hirsch said that, "Higher-level skills critically depend upon the automatic mastery of repeated lower-level activities."
 In his 1999 book, The Schools Our Children Deserve: Moving Beyond Traditional Classrooms and Tougher Standards, Alfie Kohn said that Hirsch's "starting with the basics" model "reflects a particular model of learning"—behaviorism—"which has lost credibility among experts in the field even as it retains a stranglehold on the popular consciousness".

 In 2006, Hirsch published The Knowledge Deficit, in which he continued the argument made in Cultural Literacy.
-Disappointing results on reading tests, Hirsch argued, can be traced back to a knowledge deficit that keeps students from making sense of what they read.
+Hirsch argued that disappointing results on reading tests can be traced back to a knowledge deficit that keeps students from making sense of what they read.
 While Hirsch's observation that "students cannot make sense of what they read" was correct, he did not necessarily connect it to the fundamental issues why students were having trouble reading.
-The investigative work done by the investigative journalist, Emily Hanford, and published through the podcast "sold a story", throws light on the fundamental reasons behind lack of reading literacy amongst almost a whole generation of American children.
+The investigative work done by the investigative journalist, Emily Hanford, and published through the podcast "sold a story", throws light on the fundamental reasons behind the lack of reading literacy amongst a portion of a whole generation of American children.

 In 2009, he published The Making of Americans: Democracy and Our Schools, in which he makes the case that the true mission of the schools is to prepare citizens for participation in our democracy by embracing a common-core, knowledge-rich curriculum as opposed to what Hirsch claims to be the current content-free approach.
-He laments 60 years without a curriculum in US schools because of the anti-curriculum approach championed by John Dewey and other Progressives.
+He laments 60 years without curriculum in US schools because of the anti-curriculum approach championed by John Dewey and other Progressives.

-In 2016, he published "Why Knowledge Matters: Rescuing our Children from Failed Educational Theories", outlining the three major problems with education in the United States: the emphasis on teaching skills, such as critical thinking skills, rather than knowledge, individualism rather than communal learning, and developmentalism, that is, teaching children what is "appropriate" for their age.
+In 2016, he published "Why Knowledge Matters: Rescuing our Children from Failed Educational Theories", outlining the three major problems with education in the United States: the emphasis on teaching skills, such as critical thinking skills, rather than knowledge; individualism rather than communal learning; and developmentalism, that is, teaching children what is "appropriate" for their age.